DR. GLEN T. MARTIN

 IPPNO has Peace Messenger status with the UN and under Dr. Martinís leadership has contributed actively to such UN related accomplishments as the 1996 World Court decision that substantially all use and threat of nuclear weapons is illegal according to international law, the International Peace Bureauís successful campaign to curb French nuclear tests, the Abolition 2000 Caucus toward the total abolition of nuclear weapons, and the Millennium Forum conference on the future of humanity.
 Under his guidance, the IPPNO Document on World Peace was developed over a period of several years and was published by IPPNO in the year 2001.

-Dr. Martinís pro bono work for peace includes honorary membership on the Advisory Board of the International Society for Intercultural Studies and Research (ISISAR), headquartered in Calcutta, membership on the Board of Advisors of the World Prout Assembly (WPA), membership on the International Advisory Board of Radio for Peace International (RFPI) (1998-2006), Costa Rica, membership on the Board of Directors of the New Humanity Center in Kalamata, Greece, appointment as a Global Associate to the International Institute for Sustainable Future, headquartered in Mumbai (2000-2004), membership in the Global Advisory Board of Human Dignity and Humiliation Studies (since 2010), membership in the Global Harmony Association (GHA), and member of the advisory board of Acme Intellects.
+Dr. Martinís pro bono work for peace includes honorary membership on the Advisory Board of the International Society for Intercultural Studies and Research (ISISAR), headquartered in Calcutta, membership on the Board of Advisors of the World Prout Assembly (WPA), membership on the International Advisory Board of Radio for Peace International (RFPI) (1998-2006), Costa Rica, membership on the Board of Directors of the New Humanity Center in Kalamata, Greece, appointment as a Global Associate to the International Institute for Sustainable Future, headquartered in Mumbai (2000-2004), membership in the Global Advisory Board of Human Dignity and Humiliation Studies (since 2010), membership in the Global Harmony Association (GHA), member of the advisory board of Acme Intellects..
+Board member of the Oracle Institute www.theoracleinstitute.org/independence and Board member of the Democratic World Federalists, headquartered in San Francisco www.dwfed.org/.
 From 1993 to 2002, he was Chairperson of the New River Bocay Project, a nationwide network of U.S. citizens working for the survival and sustainable development of the indigenous peoples of Northern Nicaragua.

 For a number of years Dr. Martin has been active in the movement to create non-military, democratic world government under the Constitution for the Federation of Earth.
 Since 1997, he has been a member of the World Executive Council of the World Constitution and Parliament Association (WCPA) which coordinates a network of people from 120 countries worldwide in their work toward these goals.
 At the Provisional World Parliament in Chennai, India, December 2003, he was nominated and confirmed as Secretary-General of WCPA.
 In 2012, he became President.

 As part of this work, Dr. Martin was a delegate to the fourth session of the Provisional World Parliament in Barcelona, Spain in 1996, to the fifth session of the Provisional World Parliament in Malta in 2001, and to meetings and conferences concerning world government in countries around the world.
-He was one of the organizers and Vice-President of the sixth session of the in Bangkok, Thailand, in March 2003, the seventh session in Chennai, India, in December 2003, the eighth session in Lucknow, India, in August 2004, the ninth session in Tripoli, Libya in April 2006, the tenth session in Kara, Togo in June 2007, the eleventh session in Nainital, India in July 2009, the twelfth session in Kolkata, India, December 27-31, 2010, and the thirteenth session in Lucknow, India, December 14-17, 2013.
+He was one of the organizers and Vice-President of the sixth session of the in Bangkok, Thailand, in March 2003, the seventh session in Chennai, India, in December 2003, the eighth session in Lucknow, India, in August 2004, the ninth session in Tripoli, Libya in April 2006, the tenth session in Kara, Togo in June 2007, the eleventh session in Nainital, India in July 2009, the twelfth session in Kolkata, India, December 27-31, 2010, the thirteenth session in Lucknow, India, December 14-17, 2013, and the fourteenth session in Kolkata, 27-29, 2015.

 For many years Dr. Martin has traveled and lectured widely with respect to world peace and the need for democratic world government.
 Within this movement for world government under the Constitution, Dr. Martin is also a Professor and President of the Institute On World Problems, IOWP (www.worldproblems.net) and, before that, the Graduate School of World Problems, holding seminars in different locations around the world to train future leaders to deal with global problems in the light of democratic world government.

 The IOWP is a think tank directed toward global issues and their solution.
 In May and June 2002, he was professor in Graduate School of World Problems seminars being held in Takoradi, Ghana and Lucknow, India.
-In June 2003, he was professor in a seminar on world problems for the IOWP in Kara, Togo, in January 05, in Kolkata, India and in Kameoka, Japan, May 2005, in Tepotlzan, Mexico, March 2007, in Kalamata, Greece, in June 2007, in Colombo, Sri Lanka, in Lucknow, India in June 2008 and in San Jose, Costa Rica, January 2010.
-In 2011 and twelve he similarly gave lectures and workshops in a number of courtries He is currently President of the Institute On World Problems.
+In June 2003, he was professor in a seminar on world problems for the IOWP in Kara, Togo, in January 05, in Kolkata, India and in Kameoka, Japan, May 2005, in Tepotlzan, Mexico, March 2007, in Kalamata, Greece, in June 2007, in Colombo, Sri Lanka, in Lucknow, India in June 2008 in San Jose, Costa Rica, January 2010, in India, December 2014-January 2015 and in several cities in Togo, June 2015.
+He is currently President of the Institute On World Problems and President of the World Constitution and Parliament Association (WCPA) with membership around the world and active chapters in a number of countries.

 Dr. Martin is a regular contributor of political editorials to various newspapers, newsletters, and web journals.
 Dr. Martin has received world peace awards from several international organizations and, in 2002, he was nominated for the prestigious Mahatma Gandhi International Peace Prize awarded annually since 1995 by the government of India.
 He was voted as Press Action hero of the year 2003 for one of his political editorials.
 In March 2007, he received the World Peace Leader Award from the Office of the World Peace Envoy in Thailand.